j4kim/skrapince/README.md

-# Lake bot
+# Skrapince

-Scrape Neuchâtel lake temperature and send a notification if it goes over a threshold
+Simple Scraping of any website and send a notification if it changes.

 ## Set up

-Create and activate a virtual environmnent, then install the dependencies: pip install -r requirements.txt
+Create and activate a virtual environmnent, then install the dependencies:

+    python -m venv venv
+    source venv/bin/activate
+    pip install -r requirements.txt

 ## Run